reclaimed wood beams & joists

 If you want to give your area some personality, our reclaimed wood beams and joists are a great option for next-level interior design.
 We provide a large range of reclaimed box beams and hand-hewn beams that will add a special touch to your interior space.
 These salvaged timbers will convert your house or workplace into a one-of-a-kind area with their incomparable patina and character.
 So, what are you waiting for?
 Add some uniqueness to your area now with certified reclaimed wood beams from MFine Lumber!
 You will not be dissatisfied.

 Mfine Lumber is passionate about reclaimed wood beams.
-We believe in the beauty and strength of reclaimed wood, and we are committed to providing the highest quality reclaimed wood beams and joists to our customers.
-Our beams and joists are sourced from the finest reclaimed wood structures from around the nation, and we take pride in the craftsmanship that goes into each and every beam and joist.
+We believe in the beauty and strength of reclaimed wood, and we are committed to providing the highest quality beams and joists to our customers.
+Our beams and joists are sourced from the finest recycled lumber structures from around the nation, and we take pride in the craftsmanship that goes into each and every beam and joist.

-We have a wide variety of reclaimed beams and joists in stock, available in a multitude of sizes and finishes, and we are confident that you will find the perfect beams or joists for your project.
-So whether you're looking for a rough-hewn timber beam for your fireplace or a reclaimed joist for your ceiling, Mfine Lumber has the best selections for you.
+We have a wide variety of repurposed beams and joists in stock, available in a multitude of sizes and finishes, and we are confident that you will find the perfect beams and joists for your project.
+So whether you're seeking a rough-hewn timber beam for your fireplace or a reclaimed joist for your ceiling, Mfine Lumber has the best selections for you.

-Bcause our reclaimed wood is sourced from old buildings and factories, you can be sure that it's built to last.
-So give us a call today, and let us help you find the ideal reclaimed wood beam or joist for your project.
+Because our reclaimed wood beams are sourced from old buildings and factories, you can be sure that it's built to last.
+So give us a call today, and let us help you find the ideal reycled timber beam or joist for your project.

 Hand-Hewn Beams: A Piece of History